 Our main goal is pollution prevention and protecting the natural habitat while ensuring that our clients stay in compliance with their State and Federal Permit requirements.
 We realize that the most cost effective and socially responsible way, is to prevent an incident from occurring by using the right equipment.
 That mean storing hazardous materials in safety cabinets, using secondary spill berms and liners, proper PPE equipment, training and planning.

 Best Management Practices assist in preventing pollution are highlighted on the EPA website.
 A discussion of various techniques and methods are considered along with credits and additional helpful information.

-Key to all this functioning properly and avoiding costly shutdowns, is the correct selection of Erosion and sediment controls, and periodic maintenance and inspections of the existing BMPs used.
+The key to all this functioning properly and avoiding costly shutdowns, is the correct selection of erosion and sediment controls, and periodic maintenance and inspections of the existing BMPs used.

-Please remember; Silt fence in swales do not work when it rains!
-And, forget hay bales as they float away in less than 6" of water!!
+Please remember: Silt fence in swales do not work when it rains.
+And hay bales float away in less than 6" of water.
 Nothing looks worse and gets the attention of inspectors faster than a pile of hay bales and washed-out silt fence....

-There are better ways of preventing erosion & water pollution and we encourage you to discuss BMP options available with a member of our team.
+There are better ways of preventing erosion and water pollution and we encourage you to discuss BMP options available with a member of our team.
 We want to help.

 Other Pollution Control & Prevention Information:

 - Pollution Control

 - Pollution Containment

 - Pollution Disposal